eNMS-automation/eNMS/docs/source/administration/debug.md

 The dropdown list has entries that are Python code files located on the server running the application.
 The options are:

+- `delete_corrupted_edges.py` - This code looks for any duplicate edges in Workflows and removes any that it finds.
 - `empty.py` - This file is empty and allows custom python code to be entered and executed.
 - `functions.py` - The code in this file tests the ability to create a device,